htcondor/htcondor/docs/classads/print-formats.rst

    Left align the data to the given width

 ``RIGHT``
-   Rigth align the data to the given width
+   Right align the data to the given width

 ``NOPREFIX``
    Do not include the ``FIELDPREFIX`` string for this field